Mojmir Sepe: Brez besed vs. Eres tú plagiarism

 Eres tú, the Spanish entry in the 1973 Eurovision Song Contest, has been accused of being a plagiarism of the Slovenian song "Brez besed" performed by Berta Ambrož and representing Yugoslavia at the 1966 Eurovision Song Contest.
-Brez Besed was written by composer Mojmir Sepe and lyricist Elza Budau, both Slovenians.
+Brez Besed was written by Sepe himself and lyricist Elza Budau, both Slovenians.
 However, Sepe and Budau never officially complained or filed a lawsuit against Eres Tú composer Juan Carlos Calderón, and therefore nothing further happened.

 Eurovision

 Sepe represented Yugoslavia two times as composer.

 Sepe conducted both his compositions in the Eurovision Song Contest.
 Additionally, he was the conductor for the Slovenian entries in 1997 and 1998.
 He was also the Slovenian jury member in the 1993 Eurovision pre-selection.